11. November 2024

 Getting to grips with Gen Z slang

-Digital marketing is a field largely populated with later millennials and Gen Z. Most of whom are about 10 years younger than I am.
+Digital marketing is a field largely populated with younger millennials and Gen Z. Most of whom are about 10 years younger than I am.
 As a former professional translator, I know better than anyone how language is a dynamic thing that is constantly developing.
 But parking my tanks on this bit of Gen Z’s lawn really has been like moving to a different country.

 —–